plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

     > var(x)
     [1] 0.02490558

-Create a histogram of the values in x:
+:large_blue_diamond: Create a histogram of the values in x:

     > hist(x)

-Save the histogram as a PDF file named _beta25a.pdf_ (we'll be using this file again in a minute).
+:large_blue_diamond: Save the histogram as a PDF file named _beta25a.pdf_ (we'll be using this file again in a minute).
 In the Plots window of RStudio, use the Export dropdown and choose "Save as PDF..." to save the file.

 ### Relationship to the Gamma distribution

 Beta distributions are related to Gamma distributions.
 If `x` is a Gamma($a$,1) random variable, and `y` is a Gamma($b$,1) random variable, then $x/(x+y)$ is distributed as Beta($a$,$b$).

-Now that you have just generated 10000 Beta(2,5) random variables, let's compare that to 10000 random variables generated as described above:
+:large_blue_diamond: Now that you have just generated 10000 Beta(2,5) random variables, let's compare that to 10000 random variables generated as described above:

     > xx <- rgamma(10000, 2, 1)
     > yy <- rgamma(10000, 5, 1)